Technical Expertise

 A popular question that we always get from clients and beginner podcasters is: “How do I distribute my series?”

-The simple answer: podcast distribution platforms.
+The simple answer: podcast hosting platforms.
 But it does not end there -- there are so many podcast distribution platforms that exist and it’s all about finding the one that works best for you and your series.

 1. CoHost